beiweitemderbeste/fullstackopen_translation_de/part_2/part_2a.md

 ```

 > Debugging your code using console.log() is so common that Visual Studio Code has that snippet built in.
 To use it, type log and hit tab to autocomplete.
 More fully featured console.log() snippet extensions can be found in the marketplace.

+## JavaScript Arrays

+> From here on out, we will be using the functional programming methods of the JavaScript array, such as find, filter, and map - all of the time.
+They operate on the same general principles as streams do in Java 8, which have been used during the last few years in both the 'Ohjelmoinnin perusteet' and 'Ohjelmoinnin jatkokurssi' courses at the university's department of Computer Science, and also in the programming MOOC.

+> If functional programming with arrays feels foreign to you, it is worth watching at least the first three parts of the YouTube video series Functional Programming in JavaScript:

+> - Higher-order functions
+> - Map
+> - Reduce basics